flutter/website/faq.md

 ## How big is the Flutter engine?

-As of November, 2015, we measured the size of a minimal Flutter app, bundled as an APK, to be approximately 8MB.
+In November 2015, we measured the size of a minimal Flutter app, bundled as an APK, to be approximately 8MB.
 For this simple app that used Material Design widgets, the core engine is approximately 5MB, the framework + app code is approximately 400kb, necessary Java code is 330k, and there is approximately